 Set a timer.
 This is particularly good for big spaces that are really overwhelming.
 I like to work in 20 minute increments.
 When the bell sounds you get to stop.
 Repeat daily.
 Or hourly!

 Choose a small area or category.
 Examples: the medicine cabinet, reference books, spices, the nightstand.
 I offer a weekly prompt via text with a suggestion for a 15-20 minute decluttering project.
-Sign up for my monthly newsletter to join the #clutteralert program.
+You can get in on the goodness by texting the word “throwaway” to 31996.

 Set a daily or weekly number of items to get rid of.
 The tricky part is that you have to stick with it!
 This is a great one to do with a buddy - text a list or a picture of the stuff you’ve jettisoned to one another to stay on track.
 Accountability can really help keep you going.